jasonbgarland/alphabet/chalicelib/api/docs/alphabet.md

 Route that can be used to verify if every letter of the alphabet is included in the provided string.

-Notes:

-The check is case-insensitive.
+Note: The check is case-insensitive.
 Numbers, special characters, and whitespace are ignored.

 ## URL